 PocketMD is a 24/7 telehealth solution that comes with most packages and can be added on to any system.
 PocketMD provides instant access to physicians on demand for all our Electronic Caregiver clients.
 It is fast, convenient, and you and up to seven dependents can use it for unlimited, 24/7 consultations.

 PocketMD physicians can send prescriptions to any pharmacy in the nation.
 PocketMD helps clients avoid late-night trips to the emergency room or urgent care full of other ill people.
-Check out this story from Cheryl Wilson who says that her pocketMD was exactly what she needed when she needed it.

 We have partnered with a leading telehealth provider servicing millions of patients nationwide.
 These physicians have an average 15-20 year practice experience from geriatric care to pediatrics.
 They have completed over 120 modules of certification.
 All of them are thoroughly vetted for licensing and malpractice before being approved.
 How helpful will it be when you tell them you check vitals at home?